Real Madrid Star Risks UEFA Punishment Over Hidden Incident in Benfica Drama

 The forward and his teammates then left the pitch, prompting a 10-minute stoppage.
 After discussions involving Benfica’s coaching staff and head coach José Mourinho, Real Madrid returned to complete the match.

-UEFA has since launched an investigation, though the precise details of what was allegedly said remain unclear.
-Should Prestianni, 20, be found guilty under Article 14 of UEFA’s disciplinary regulations - which covers racism and discriminatory conduct - he could face a minimum 10-match suspension.
+If Prestianni, 20, is found guilty under Article 14 of UEFA’s disciplinary regulations, which covers racism and discriminatory conduct, he could face a minimum 10-match suspension.
 Any sanction may be appealed through UEFA’s Appeals Body and subsequently the Court of Arbitration for Sport (CAS).

-Valverde could face UEFA sanction
+Valverde could face UEFA sanctions

 Separate from the racism allegations, another flashpoint from the match could also draw scrutiny.

-Some supporters have speculated that Valverde could face retrospective punishment.
+Some fans have speculated that Valverde could face retrospective punishment.
 UEFA has set precedents in similar situations, where striking an opponent in the face may constitute violent conduct, an offence typically carrying a three- to five-match ban.

 Under IFAB laws of the game, which UEFA applies in its competitions, violent conduct is defined as when a player “uses or attempts to use excessive force or brutality against an opponent when not challenging for the ball, or against a team-mate, team official, match official, spectator or any other person, regardless of whether contact is made.”